apache/distributedlog/docs/considerations/main.rst

 related to the ordering guarantees that the application requires.
 For example, distributed key/value store that uses DistributedLog as its transaction log, distributes the data into partitions each of which is a unit of consistency.
 Modifications within each partition are required to be strictly ordered.
-On the other hand, real-time analytics workloads don’t require strict order, can use *round-robin* partitioning to evenly distribute the reads and writes across all partitions.
+On the other hand, real-time analytics workloads don't require strict order, can use *round-robin* partitioning to evenly distribute the reads and writes across all partitions.
 It is therefore prudent to provide applications the flexibility to choose a suitable partitioning scheme.